ABC-Center/ABC-guide/docs/wiki-guide/Git-Cherry-Pick-Guide.md

     ```

     !!! note
-        If you haven't added this template repo as a remote yet, you will only see the current repo options (`origin`):
+        If you haven't added the template repo as a remote yet, you will only see the current repo options (`origin`):

         ```console
-        origin	git@github.com:Imageomics/Imageomics-guide.git (fetch)
+        origin	git@github.com:ABC-Center/ABC-guide.git (fetch)
-        origin	git@github.com:Imageomics/Imageomics-guide.git (push)
+        origin	git@github.com:ABC-Center/ABC-guide.git (push)
         ```

         In which case, run the following to add the template guide as an available remote under the title `upstream`: